 When such affirmations include broad values (things that are important, goals, vision, aims, what you treasure, etc.) the construal level rises.
 Construal level indicates the level at which you process information.
 In this case, the threat and values.
 A raised construal level is broad and not very detailed.
 It allows abstract thinking, global bird’s eye view, and creates distance between you and your immediate emotional low.
 In short, raising the construal level reduces the intensity of emotions and broadens the context.
 This reduces threat and the affirmation helps people ground their self-esteem and self-worth in their values.

 When events like breakups, job rejections, or actions of a perpetrator (abuse, rape, bullying) take place, it is easy to fall into the trap of “global” judgments about oneself.
 These global judgments/perceptions are about an entire individual, not just a small portion of their sense of self (like professional skills).
 These judgments range from “I am worthless and a failure,” to “I can’t tell right from wrong but I must be wrong.”
 These take a stronger toll on a person than domain-specific judgments like “I suck at writing” and “I can’t flirt.”
-When global judgments threaten global adequacy (global self-worth), a person gets into the mode of maintaining existing pre-threat self-worth and integrity.
+When global judgments threaten global adequacy (self-worth), a person gets into the mode of maintaining existing pre-threat self-worth and integrity.
 This mode demands immediate resources.
 That’s exactly when value affirmations can benefit a hurting person.
 The stronger the threat, the greater the positive impact of value-affirmations.

-People determine if they have the mental resources to cope with a specific/focal threat like negative feedback or failing an exam.
+People evaluate if they have the mental resources to cope with a specific/focal threat like negative feedback or failing an exam.
 But this assessment is compromised if a person focuses on the negative aspects which limit the full range of available mental resources – possibly because people pre-occupy themselves with negative details which block out other aspects of an experience.
 So changing the narrative can reduce or increase mental resources to cope with threats to self-esteem and self-worth.
 A positive narrative will increase resources and a negative narrative will reduce them.

 The brain’s error detection processes function in a different way when we affirm ourselves through values or any other activity.
 When affirmed, the brain looks out for errors in judgment by being more sensitive to errors but approaches them with an opportunity to learn.
 When not affirmed, the error detection system is not geared toward the “opportunity to learn” perspective.
 These errors are often about how we judge ourselves.